offshore-safety/sequel/README.md

 - Ensure that all migrations have been run for rms3
 - Execute `./db_sync` takes around 6 minutes to complete

+Note that if your tiny_tds gem is not installed globally you will need to add `gem 'tiny_tds', '= 0.6.3.rc1'` to the bottom of the Gemfile.

 ## Custom usage

 ```bash